 - Ground that is moisture retentive, clay, black, loam soils,or sandy loam; fertile and pH 5.5 – 7.5

 - Do not plant in low fertility, deep, loose, sand, or droughty soils.

 When to Plant

 |Central Texas||October 31st|

 |Southern and Southeastern states||Sept.15 to Nov.1|

 |Mid-South, Midwest and Northeastern states||Aug.
 15 to Oct.
 1 or spring planted in March and April.|

 This field of Chisholm Fescue was one year old.
-In August 2020 it was mowed and fertilized.
+In August 2020 it was fertilized.
 It rained 3 inches on September 1, 2020.
 It averaged an inch a day growth in 22 days.

 5 more days of growth